Copyright (c) 2025 Merck & Co., Inc., Rahway, NJ, USA and its affiliates.

 #' @param upper Function to compute upper bound.

-#' @param lower Function to compare lower bound.
+#' @param lower Function to compute lower bound, which can be set up similarly as `upper`.

 #' @param upar Parameters passed to `upper`.